UP: BJP drops Varun Gandhi, VK Singh; Maneka, Jitin Prasada get ticket | Politics

 - India

-The BJP on Sunday declared 13 candidates from Uttar Pradesh for the ongoing Lok Sabha polls including Ramayan TV serial-fame actor Arun Govil, who played the role of Lord Ram, from Meerut, while replacing sitting MP Varun Gandhi from Pilibhit with UP PWD minister Jitin Prasada.
+The BJP on Sunday declared 13 candidates from Uttar Pradesh for the Lok Sabha polls including actor Arun Govil, who played Lord Ram in popular TV serial ''Ramayan'', from Meerut, while replacing sitting MP Varun Gandhi from Pilibhit with state minister Jitin Prasada.

+With this list, the party has now announced its candidates for 63 out of 80 Lok Sabha seats in the state.

 Varun Gandhi has recently been vocal against the BJP on several issues, including employment and health.
 However, his mother Maneka Gandhi has been retained in the list of the candidates, and has been fielded from Sultanpur parliamentary constituency.

-The BJP has fielded Atul Garg from Ghaziabad and dropped sitting MP and Union Minister V K Singh.
-Shortly before the list was announced, Singh said in a post on X that he will not contest the ongoing Lok Sabha elections.
+The BJP has fielded MLA Atul Garg from Ghaziabad and dropped sitting MP and Union minister Gen V K Singh (retd).
+Shortly before the list was released, Singh said in a post on X that he would not contest the Lok Sabha elections.

-Similarly, the party has fielded Ramesh Awasthi from Kanpur Lok Sabha seat, after sitting MP Satyadev Pachauri on Sunday expressed his unwillingness to contest the elections and conveyed the same to the party's national president J P Nadda.
+Similarly, the party has fielded Ramesh Awasthi from Kanpur Lok Sabha seat, after sitting MP Satyadev Pachauri on Sunday expressed his unwillingness to contest the elections and conveyed the same to its president J P Nadda.

+This is the second list of candidates from UP released by the BJP for the Lok Sabha elections, UP BJP co-media in-charge Abhay Pratap Singh said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)